-For counties that have elected to use the alternate protest and appeal procedures, section 1 of the bill requires:
+Property tax - alternate protest and appeal procedures - notice and information for taxpayer - information taxpayer provides county.
+For counties that have elected to use the alternate protest and appeal procedures, the act requires:

 - A taxpayer who owns rent-producing commercial real property to provide the assessor with property rental information (rental information) on or before July 15 of the year of the appeal; and